tylerhiggins/project4-cs460/issues.md

 # TODO #
 [3] Create a thread to copy each file\
-[4] Perform a restore operation when the -r flag is specified\
 [5] Compare last modification times of duplicate files before restoring, and inform the user\
 [6] Create a thread to restore each file\
 [7] Modify program to work recursively on directories